About Lucky Foot

 Spinny, my first bunny, hopped into my world when my husband (then boyfriend) embarked on his journey at the Naval Academy.
 Being in a fragile state, my parents finally allowed me to adopt the bunny I had been begging for since childhood.

 It didn't take long to realize that unlike dogs, rabbits don't readily surrender their trust.
-Instead, it's a patient, gentle process of building a truly special connection—a process that resonates deeply with me in the business of milestone photography.
+While I adore my pup, Shady, and all of her crazy shenanigans, bunnies remind me that it requires a patient, gentle process to build a truly special connection—a process that resonates deeply with me in the business of family milestone photography.

 As the world shifted with the onset of COVID, I introduced Genny to our cozy family.
 Like Spinny before her, she reminded me that the art of connection unfolds slowly.
-Over a year later, I still find myself struggling to build a meaningful bond with her—it's an ever-present reminder of the quiet, enduring strength found in genuine connections.
+I still find myself struggling to build a meaningful bond with her—it's an ever-present reminder of the quiet, enduring strength found in genuine connections.

 Lucky Foot isn't merely a name; it encapsulates the careful process it takes to cultivate a profound, trusting relationship with my clients.
-Just as the hushed bonding with my bunnies, I aim to create an atmosphere of trust and assurance, ensuring that you feel safe as we embark on the journey of preserving your most treasured memories.
+Like the slow bonding with my bunnies, I aim to create an atmosphere of trust and assurance, ensuring that you feel safe as we embark on the journey of preserving your most treasured memories.

-In this exploration, my little family—my husband, Spinny, and Genny—stands as a testament to the fleeting nature of time.
-At Lucky Foot Photography, we don't just capture moments; we cradle them in companionship and the enduring grace found in life's tenderest details.
+My little family—my husband, Shady, Spinny, and Genny—stands as a testament to the fleeting nature of time.
+At Lucky Foot Photography, we don't just capture moments; we cradle them in companionship and the fleeting peace found in life's tiniest details.

 Spinny